alibaba/cooma/README.md

 Design Principle
 =========================

-- Simple(readability)
+- Tiny and simple.
+Less than 1000 lines of code.
-- Concept Independence
+- Concept independence.
-- Developer Friendly
+- Developer friendly.